Little Rock Arkansas Regional Office

 business and homes.

-3. Technical Support: Assist in completing documentation, provide technical support and guidance to African American
+3. Technical Support: Assist in completing documentation, provide technical support and guidance to our targeted members for responding to RFPs

-and Black members for responding to RFPs, finding capital, marketing, contract negotiations and accessing
+, finding capital, marketing, contract negotiations and accessing

 opportunities that would enable them to start a business, sustain, or expand their existing business, or purchase a home.